Medical Laboratory Technician

 Sources: APEX and Northland Pathology, 'Collective Employment Agreement', 2021; and District Health Boards/PSA, 'Allied, Public Health and Technical Multi-Employer Collective Agreement', 2020.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Medical laboratory technicians may do some or all of the following:

 - take blood and other samples such as fingernail scrapings

 - reassure and care for patients they are taking samples from

 - prepare slides of blood and other body fluids, and perform tests on these samples

 - match blood for transfusions

-- examine cultures for bacteria that can cause disease in patients
+- test for bacteria that can cause disease in patients

 - perform antibiotic sensitivity and allergy testing.